Kunal19xx/Telegram-Channel_ID-Based-Scraper/README.md

 Upon opening a Telegram channel from the browser, a URL is generated, such as https://web.telegram.org/a/#-1001234567890.
 In this case, the ID is -1001234567890.

-This tool a modification on this project https://github.com/estebanpdl/telegram-tracker.
+This tool is a modification on this project https://github.com/estebanpdl/telegram-tracker.

 **Software required**